 I categorised every CAT Quant question from 2021-2025.
 Here's what the data says.

 330 Quant questions tagged by topic and subtopic.
-Arithmetic is 35% of QA, Functions & Logs beats Equations in Algebra, and Modern Math is just 7% — not the 12–15% most coaching plans suggest.
+Arithmetic is 37% of QA, bigger than most plans assume.
+Quadratic Equations leads Algebra, ahead of Progressions and Functions.
+Modern Math is just 5%, and Probability appeared once in five years.

 The data